pfroud/ucsc-class-info-bot/README.md

 ####Third, successful, attempt - Registrar website

 The third version works.
 The Registrar lists every course in every department with a beautifully consistent URL: `http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/<DEPARTMENT_CODE>.html`.
-Humans can go to [`index.html`](http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/index.html) and choose a department on the left.
+Humans can go to [`index.html`](http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/index.html) and choose a department on the left (scroll down).

 This option is clearly the best.
-I didn't use it from the beginning because it was hard to find: from the [Registrar homepage](http://registrar.ucsc.edu/), follow Start Guide > Catalog > Fields of Study > Programs and Courses > Course Descriptions.
+I didn't use it from the beginning because it was hard to find: from the [Registrar homepage](http://registrar.ucsc.edu/), follow Quick Start Guide > Catalog > Programs and Courses > Course Descriptions.

 Even on the Registrar's well-organized pages, some things are broken.
 Read more in the next section.

 ### Special cases for building the database

 The file [`db_core.py`](https://github.com/pfroud/ucsc-class-info-bot/blob/master/db_core.py) handles almost every department when scraping the Registrar's site, but [`db_extra.py`](https://github.com/pfroud/ucsc-class-info-bot/blob/master/db_extra.py) is needed to handle the following four special cases.

+Some

 #### Indentation